Get ready for Halloween with these DIY Spooky Crystal Ball Halloween Candlesticks! They are so fun and easy to make!

 - Inkjet Transparency Film (I ordered mine from Amazon, the packs in my local Office Supply stores were pricey.)

-- Clear Christmas Bulbs – you can find these at the craft store.
-I used the 70mm size.
+- Clear Glass Christmas Bulbs – I used the 70mm size but anything close will work.

 - Hot Glue